j0t4ku/25-5-clock/README.md

 # Random Quote Machine
 This project is a random quote machine I built using React for FreeCodeCamp's Front End Development Libraries Project.
-It's inspired in this project link

 ## Dependencies
 1. React 18.0.27